vaquerizaslab/fanc/fanc-doc/klot-executable/region_panel_types.rst

 the insulation score, that depend on a central parameter, such as a window size.
 It represents scores in a heatmap, where each line corresponds to a different parameter value, which allows a quick survey of scores without having to commit to a specific parameter choice.
-It currently supports the :class:`~kaic.architecture.domains.InsulationScores` and :class:`~kaic.architecture.domains.DirectionalityIndexes` objects, but can in principle be extended to other data containers.
+It currently supports the :class:`~fanc.architecture.domains.InsulationScores` and :class:`~fanc.architecture.domains.DirectionalityIndexes` objects, but can in principle be extended to other data containers.

 .. literalinclude:: code/region_panel_types_commands